 Determine what work can be handled remotely

-Before sending your employees off to work at home, it’s important to decide what tasks can be completed from home — and make sure you have the right technology to support them.
+Before sending your employees off to work at home, it’s important to decide what tasks can be completed from home — and make sure you have the right case management software to support them.
 Tasks could include conducting legal research for briefs, transcribing dictation, making client appointments, talking with clients to gather information for court documents or in response to subpoenas, or sending invoices and collecting payments.

 Outline at-home job responsibilities with each team member, and make sure they have the necessary support to complete their work at home.
 Nearly 90% of firms in Smokeball’s survey added at least one piece of technology in response to the COVID-19 pandemic.